DiaconuDana/Proiecte/manual_testing_Jira_Carrefour_E-commerce_App.md

 #### 1.1.5 Risks detected

-##### Project risks: (enumerati aici toate riscurile de proiect pe care le-ati identificat pentru proiectul vostru)
+##### Project risks

-The team does not have the proper knowledge or experience in order to guarantee the desired level of quality for the application.
+The team does not have the proper knowledge or experience in order to guarantee the desired level of quality for the application.<br>
-Not enough time has been allocated in order to properly test and cover all the functionalities in scope.
+Not enough time has been allocated in order to properly test and cover all the functionalities in scope.<br>
 All that the data that is going to be used will have to be created explicitly in the scope of testing, which will cut off from the time allocated for testing, generating a risk of not reaching the deadline.

-##### Product risks: (enumerati aici toate riscurile de produs pe care le-ati identificat pentru proiectul vostru)
+##### Product risks

-All the data that is going to be used will be test data, which will not give us an experience of the application close enough to the ones that the user will experience.
+All the data that is going to be used will be test data, which will not give us an experience of the application close enough to the ones that the user will experience.<br>
 Taking into account that only two modules are in the scope of testing, the rest of the modules will still be at risk of not fulfilling the user needs.

 #### 1.1.6 Evaluating entry criteria The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.